somsubhra88/Obsidian-Vault/Personal/Introduction.md

 - When I joined Rakuten, I started with GeoScience Team and worked on various projects -
 	- Time Windowed Vehicle Routing Problem,
 	- Dispatching Framework, etc.
 During this time, I started researching a Graph-based Neural Network, the algorithm we had developed currently in production, and we found that it has the potential for publication.
-Next week we'll be submitting our paper ACM conference.
+Next week we'll be submitting our paper for the ACM conference.
 - After that, I joined the Policy optimization team in September of last year.
 Till then, I have worked on many projects - major projects are
-	- Conversion Rate Optimization through Bandit Algorithm,
+	- Conversion Rate Optimization through Bandit Algorithm, and another one is
 	- Discounting/Coupon allocation through Batch Constrained Q-Learning.
 - Before Rakuten, I worked for the Global Paid Search Ads team on Amazon.
 I have worked primarily on identifying customer engagement on different platforms; we have applied -
 	- Hidden Markov Model and